conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Smithy
 ------

-Smithy contains maintainance code for conda-forge, which is used by the ``conda smithy`` command line tool and the :ref:`dev_admservice`.
+Smithy contains maintenance code for conda-forge, which is used by the ``conda smithy`` command line tool and the :ref:`dev_admservice`.
 Smithy lives in the repository `conda-forge/conda-smithy <https://github.com/conda-forge/conda-smithy>`_.

 ``conda-forge/conda-smithy`` is the right repository to report bugs for